How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 This was definitely the best part, and one I highly recommend you let the kids do.
 (They can actually do most of the steps themselves, as this project is quite simple and very kid-friendly.)

-I loved that because the egg and food colouring were inside a sealed Ziploc bag, colouring the eggs with rice was mess-free.
+I loved that because the egg and food coloring were inside a sealed Ziploc bag, coloring the eggs with rice was mess-free.
 I don’t mind messy activities, but it’s always nice to have a no-mess option for days when there isn’t much time for the cleanup.

 Keep shaking the egg until it has the desired hue.